Extension System

 "module_dir": "./services/api",

-module_dir and module_name are included in monorepo contexts.
+module_dir and module_name are included when running in a monorepo workspace.
+For single-project repositories, these fields are omitted.

 Directory Structure